Overseer009/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This is also my first project playing with ruby on rails, which was my main focus.
+I didn't play around too much with the css, the login/registration is not as pretty as I would have wanted.
+I will probably be coming back to it and work on the esthetic.

+## Screenshots

 ## Additional Steps for Apple M1 Machines